intel-lab-lkp/linux/Documentation/filesystems/fscrypt.rst

   version, mode(s), or flags; or reserved bits were set); or a v1 encryption policy was specified but the directory has the casefold flag enabled (casefolding is incompatible with v1 policies).
+- ``EFAULT``: an invalid pointer was passed for the encryption policy structure
 - ``ENOKEY``: a v2 encryption policy was specified, but the key with the specified ``master_key_identifier`` has not been added, nor does the process have the CAP_FOWNER capability in the initial user